AnmolRajput272/USG/README.md

 3. Use the Django admin interface to manage vendors, purchase orders, and historical performance metrics.
 4. Use the provided APIs to perform CRUD operations on vendors and purchase orders.
 The API endpoints and their functionalities are documented in the API documentation.

-## API documentation
+## API Documentation

 The following APIs are available in this project:

-# Vendors
+### Vendors

-GET /api/vendors/: Retrieve a list of all vendors.
+- `GET /api/vendors/`: Retrieve a list of all vendors.
-GET /api/vendors/{id}/: Retrieve details of a specific vendor.
+- `GET /api/vendors/{id}/`: Retrieve details of a specific vendor.
-POST /api/vendors/: Create a new vendor.
+- `POST /api/vendors/`: Create a new vendor.
-PUT /api/vendors/{id}/: Update details of a specific vendor.
+- `PUT /api/vendors/{id}/`: Update details of a specific vendor.
-DELETE /api/vendors/{id}/: Delete a specific vendor.
+- `DELETE /api/vendors/{id}/`: Delete a specific vendor.

-# Purchase Orders
+### Purchase Orders

-GET /api/purchase_orders/: Retrieve a list of all purchase orders.
+- `GET /api/purchase_orders/`: Retrieve a list of all purchase orders.
-GET /api/purchase_orders/{id}/: Retrieve details of a specific purchase order.
+- `GET /api/purchase_orders/{id}/`: Retrieve details of a specific purchase order.
-POST /api/purchase_orders/: Create a new purchase order.
+- `POST /api/purchase_orders/`: Create a new purchase order.
-PUT /api/purchase_orders/{id}/: Update details of a specific purchase order.
+- `PUT /api/purchase_orders/{id}/`: Update details of a specific purchase order.
-DELETE /api/purchase_orders/{id}/: Delete a specific purchase order.
+- `DELETE /api/purchase_orders/{id}/`: Delete a specific purchase order.

 ## Future Additions

-Integration
+### Integration

-Integrate with external systems for data synchronization and automation.
+- Integrate with external systems for data synchronization and automation.
-Implement webhooks for real-time updates from external services.
+- Implement webhooks for real-time updates from external services.

-Authentication and Authorization
+### Authentication and Authorization

-Implement user authentication using JWT (JSON Web Tokens) for secure API access.
+- Implement user authentication using Tokens for secure API access.
-Implement role-based access control to restrict API endpoints based on user roles.
+- Implement role-based access control to restrict API endpoints based on user roles.
-Ensure proper validation and verification of user permissions for sensitive operations.
+- Ensure proper validation and verification of user permissions for sensitive operations.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.